samgriesemer/vim-roam/README.md

 # Introduction
 Vim-roam is a plugin for networked note management in Vim.
-The name `vim-roam` takes from the popular note taking tool [Roam research](https://roamresearch.com), and our goal is to implement core features present in Roam (along with other growing note tools like [Obsidian.md](https://obsidian.md), [Notion](https://notion.so), etc) in a vanilla Vim environment.
+The name "vim-roam" takes from the popular note taking tool [Roam research](https://roamresearch.com), and our goal is to implement core features present in Roam (along with other growing note tools like [Obsidian.md](https://obsidian.md), [Notion](https://notion.so), etc) in a vanilla Vim environment.

+## Dependencies
 This plugin builds on the fantastic [wiki.vim](https://github.com/lervag/wiki.vim) plugin, which implements a lightweight core for managing a personal wiki in Vim.
-I maintain a separate `wiki.vim` [development fork](https://github.com/samgriesemer/wiki.vim) for managing low-level changes needed for `vim-roam` functionality.
-This is purposefully separated from the `vim-roam` repo to clearly distinguish the code that falls outside the scope of the original `wiki.vim` project.
+A separate `wiki.vim` [development fork](https://github.com/samgriesemer/wiki.vim) is maintained for managing low-level changes needed for `vim-roam` functionality.
+This is purposefully separated from the main `vim-roam` repo to clearly distinguish the extended features and configuration that fall outside the scope of the original `wiki.vim` project.

 ## What does it do
 `vim-roam` makes it easy to maintain a personal wiki on a set of local Markdown files.